omAHA ENCAMPMENT PILOT PROGRAM (OMA-EPP): A NEW APPROACH to address homelessness

 Three Key Components:

-Identification and Notice: After receiving a report, the city will assess the encampment.
-If it is on city property, a 7-10-day vacate notice will be posted.
-The city will coordinate with other public entities.
+Identification and Notice: After receiving a report, the city assessed the encampment.
+If it was on city property, a 7-10-day vacate notice was posted.
+The city coordinated with other public entities.

-Outreach and Support: During the 7-10-day period, our multi-agency Street Outreach team will work directly with people to connect them with supports such as temporary shelter, healthcare, storage for belongings, and other urgent supports that align with their circumstances.
+Outreach and Support: During the 7-10-day period, our multi-agency Street Outreach team worked directly with people to connect them with supports such as temporary shelter, healthcare, storage for belongings, and other urgent supports that aligned with their circumstances.

-Property Cleanup: After the notice to vacate expires, the city will coordinate the cleanup of the site.
+Property Cleanup: After the notice to vacate expired, the city coordinated the cleanup of the site.

 Transparency & Reporting

-This pilot program aims to provide a more rapid, coordinated, and transparent response to homelessness in Omaha.
-It includes strengthening data tracking to inform decision-making and accountability.
-This website will house data that will be updated regularly throughout the pilot program period to maintain transparency with our community.
-Threshold CoC will provide a comprehensive, public report in May 2026 detailing the program's accomplishments and recommendations.
+This pilot program aimed to provide a more rapid, coordinated, and transparent response to homelessness in Omaha.
+It included strengthening data tracking to inform decision-making and accountability.
+This website houses data from the duration of the pilot program period to maintain transparency with our community.

 Program Data

-As we implement this program, we are gathering data to track the impact of our work across the Omaha community.
-You can review our progress here.
-Data is updated on a monthly basis.
+As this program was implemented, we gathered data to track the impact of our work across the Omaha community.
+You can review our progress here as well as a cumulative summary here.

 November 2025